aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/020_create-spoke-cluster/010-provision-spoke.md

 ::alert[The process of creating the cluster typically requires approximately 15 minutes to complete.]{header="Wait for resources to create"}

-### 8. Access Spoke Staging Cluster
+### 7. Access Spoke Staging Cluster

-To configure kubectl, execute the following:
+To configure kubectl, we will execute:

 ```bash
 eval $(terraform output -raw configure_kubectl)
 ```

-Run the command below to see the nodes in the hub cluster.
+Let's verify we can see the nodes in our spoke cluster:

 ```bash
 kubectl get nodes --context spoke-staging